vuejs/vue/README.md

 ## Introduction

 Vue.js is a library for building interactive web interfaces.
-It provides the benefits of MVVM data binding with a simple and flexible API.
+It provides the benefits of MVVM data binding and a composable component system with a simple and flexible API.
 You should try it out if you like:

 - Extendable Data bindings
 - Plain JavaScript objects as models